potzes/Product-Inventory/README.md

 **PIN encryption** - Providing privacy and security of the inventory access.

 **Flexible product search** - Allowing user to search products without minding the capitalizations of the product name.

-**Save and load inventory** - Integration of file handling for inventory saving purposes.

 **Sorting of inventory** - Allowing user to sort the inventory view base on product name, price, or stock for a better visualization.